-There is regular inflow of winds from subtropical high-pressure belts to equatorial lowpressure belt.
+There is more or less regular inflow of winds from subtropical high pressure belts to equatorial low pressure belt.
 These tropical winds have north-easterly direction in the northern hemisphere while they are south-easterly in the southern hemisphere.
-These winds are called trade winds because they helped the sea merchants in sailing their ships as their direction remains constant and regular.
+These winds are called trade winds because of the fact that they helped the sea merchants in sailing their ships as their direction remains more or less constant and regular.
 According to Farrel's law trade winds are deflected to the right in the northern hemisphere and to the left in the southern hemisphere.
-There are many variations in the weather conditions in the different parts of trade winds.
+There are much variations in the weather conditions in the different parts of trade winds.